 Ohio connection: Birth

-American Popular Song was nominated for National Book Award in 1972, and won Deems Taylor Award from American Society of Composers, Authors, and Publishers, 1975.
+American Popular Song: The Great Innovators, 1900-1950, finalist 1973 National Book Award for Arts & Letters; Deems Taylor Award from the American Society of Composers, Authors and Publishers, 1975.